tillahoffmann/doit_interface/README.rst

 .. image:: https://readthedocs.org/projects/doit-interface/badge/?version=latest
    :target: https://doit-interface.readthedocs.io/en/latest/?badge=latest

 This package provides a functional interface for reducing boilerplate in :code:`dodo.py` of the `pydoit <https://pydoit.org>`__ build system.
-In short, all tasks are created and managed using a :class:`doit_interface.Manager`.
+In short, all tasks are created and managed using a :class:`.Manager`.
 Most :ref:`features<features>` are exposed using python context manager, e.g., grouping tasks.

 Basic usage
 -----------